utkarsh006/Coroutines-Kotlin/README.md

 ## Coroutines : Scope, Dispatchers and Builders

-- **Scope :** By Scope, we can easily keep track of the coroutines.
+- **Scope :** By Scope, we can easily `keep track` of the coroutines.
 - Start coroutines in some scope to avoid coroutine leaks.
-- Type of scopes : Global Scope, Coroutine Scope, ViewModel Scope etc.
+- Type of scopes : `Global Scope, Coroutine Scope, ViewModel Scope`
 - **Dispatchers :** It describes the kind of thread where the coroutine should run.
   - **Dispatchers.Main :** Launch coroutine in Main or UI Thread.
   - **Dispatchers.IO :** Launch coroutine in background thread.